mrkickling/RESTfulAPIFlask/README.md

 The random ID is 12 characters long, and an alphabet of 26 characters is used per default.
 This would yield 26^12 ( = 9.5 x 10^16 ) possible combinations which should avoid any collisions.

 ## Removing old messages
-### Ideas
-After 7 days a message should be removed.
+After 7 days a message will be removed.
-My first idea was to remove the message using a timer that checks all messages every new day and compare their creation date with todays date.
-Another idea was to have an individual timer (thread) for each message, but this would probably be too memory intense.

-### Final solution
-My final idea was to just remove all old messages every time an api call is made to the server.
-This fulfills the needs, but might open up DoS attack vulnerabilities.
+I run a function every 10 seconds on its own thread (apihandler.py, line 17) This function checks the messages by walking through a deque, starting with the oldest message.
+It will remove messages if they are over 7 days old, and stop walking through the deque when it finds a newer message.
+This was the best solution that I came up with since a requirement was to remove the messages automatically within 7 days.
+Other ideas was to only remove messages on api calls, but this was not sufficient according to the requirements.

+NOTE: The messages might remain hidden in unused memory until they are overwritten.
+This could be a problem in some applications.

 ## Encryption
 There is currently NO encryption of either messages or requests or responses send to and from the API service.
 Please do not use this application as is if messages have to be kept secret from eavesdroppers and intruders, or if messages have to be e2 encrypted.